ricardodeazambuja/ricardodeazambuja.github.io/_posts/2021-02-13-edgetpu_virtual_webcam.md

 You should be able to use any video conference software selecting the "fake webcam" (you can test using the [WebRTC example](https://webrtc.github.io/samples/src/content/devices/input-output/) again).
 You will see an *anonymize* the video stream where anything recognized as people will become a transparent blob!

-Now I need to try to implement something like [that cat](https://www.youtube.com/watch?v=qcnnI6HD6DU).
+Now I need to try to implement something like [that cat](https://www.youtube.com/watch?v=qcnnI6HD6DU). my plan is use the [Pose Animator](https://blog.tensorflow.org/2020/05/pose-animator-open-source-tool-to-bring-svg-characters-to-life.html), if you decide to do it before I do, please, let me know!